JyThakur/Investor-Consultation-Tailored-Analysis-for-Diverse-Investors/README.md

     * Uptrend
     * Downtrend
     * Sideways Trend
-  * Visualizing data statistically based on Returns of each stock
+  * Visualizing data statistically based on the Returns of each stock
 4. Profiling
   * Profile 1 -> Patrick
     * Creating a new dataframe and finding Correlation between stocks using Heatmap